Q: What are my options for post season workouts?

 Q: When are Tryouts held?

 A: Tryouts are usually held the last week of February(ages 9 - 14) and early April (Ages 15 - 17).
 Tryouts are held inside for the younger age group and we attempt to go outside for the older age group if weather and fields permit.
+In 2020 tryouts will be held on February 29th for ages 9 - 14.

 Q: Who performs the evaluation of the players at tryouts?